Hansade2005/pixel-pilot/COMPLETE_IMPLEMENTATION_SUMMARY.md

 ## ✅ ALL CRITICAL FEATURES IMPLEMENTED

-This document summarizes the comprehensive implementation of professional database management features for the AI App Builder platform.
+This document summarizes the comprehensive implementation of professional database management features for the PiPilot platform.

 ---